University campus in Montana

 Taylor combines technical expertise in computer science with a deep understanding of human behavior and learning.
 His dual background drives Hakia's mission: leveraging technology to build authoritative educational resources that help people make better decisions about their academic and career paths.

-Best Bachelor's Machine Learning Degree Programs in Montana
+Best Bachelor's Machine Learning programs

-Key Distinction: Senior year capstone project in Data Science.
+Why it stands out.
+Senior year capstone project in Data Science.
 Interdisciplinary curriculum integrating computer science, statistics, mathematics, and business

-Hakia Insight: Montana State's Computer Vision and Robotics Lab paired with the Bioinformatics Lab means undergrads solving capstone projects aren't choosing between computer science or applied biology—they're working on problems, like crop disease detection, where both matter equally.
+Hakia insight.
+Montana State's Computer Vision and Robotics Lab paired with the Bioinformatics Lab means undergrads solving capstone projects aren't choosing between computer science or applied biology—they're working on problems, like crop disease detection, where both matter equally.

 Montana State University's Bachelor of Science in Data Science is a 120-credit interdisciplinary program administered by the Gianforte School of Computing in collaboration with the Department of Mathematical Sciences.
 The curriculum integrates computer science, statistics, mathematics, business, and information literacy, with coursework spanning data structures, algorithms, database systems, machine learning, and data mining.
 Students complete a capstone project in their senior year and can specialize through electives in areas such as artificial intelligence, supply chain analytics, biostatistics, software engineering, and financial engineering.
 The program emphasizes hands-on experience with real-world data analysis tools and ethical considerations in data privacy.
 Graduates are prepared for roles in data science, analytics, and machine learning across industries including technology, finance, healthcare, and business sectors.

-Programs Offered
+Programs offered

-• Bachelor of Science in Data Science — 4 years, on-campus.
-BS
+• Bachelor of Science in Data Science · 4 years · on-campus

-• Computer Vision and Robotics Lab
+• Computer Vision and Robotics Lab — Computer vision, robotics, autonomous systems

-Industry Partners
+Industry partners

-• Montana tech startups (regional) (startup)
+Montana tech startups (regional)

-• ABET accredited (Computer Science)
+ABET accredited (Computer Science)

-Location Advantages: Proximity to Bozeman tech communityRegional outdoor and agriculture companies adopting ML technologies
+Location advantage: Proximity to Bozeman tech community Regional outdoor and agriculture companies adopting ML technologies

-The University of Montana — Missoula, MT
+#2The University of MontanaMissoula, MT

-Key Distinction: Mandatory internships in local and national tech firms.
+Why it stands out.
+Mandatory internships in local and national tech firms.
 Paid undergraduate research opportunities with faculty and scientists

-Hakia Insight: University of Montana's mandatory internships and paid research model, combined with a 2.00 GPA floor, signals intentional accessibility; students without elite transcripts can still access the same industry and faculty research pipelines as peers at more selective schools.
+Hakia insight.
+University of Montana's mandatory internships and paid research model, combined with a 2.00 GPA floor, signals intentional accessibility; students without elite transcripts can still access the same industry and faculty research pipelines as peers at more selective schools.

 The Bachelor of Science in Data Science at the University of Montana is one of the first data science programs in the nation, focusing on mathematical and software skills for machine learning and statistical analysis.
 The program emphasizes hands-on learning through mandatory internships and undergraduate research opportunities with faculty and industry partners.
 Students gain practical experience analyzing web traffic, building facial recognition systems, and predicting dynamic phenomena.
 The curriculum covers foundational methods including convolutional neural networks, random forests, and data cleaning techniques.
 UM graduates achieve an 89% employment rate in related fields with an estimated average starting salary of $89,000.
 The program fosters career development through student clubs (Computer Science Club, Women in Computing), connections with top businesses, and access to a research-oriented computer cluster.
 Internships in local and national tech firms provide real-world application of machine learning skills, giving graduates competitive advantages in the job market.

-Programs Offered
+Programs offered

-• Bachelor of Science in Data Science — 4 years, on-campus.
-BS
+• Bachelor of Science in Data Science · 4 years · on-campus

-• Advanced Computing Lab
+• Advanced Computing Lab — Distributed computing, data analytics

-Industry Partners
+Industry partners

-• Montana nonprofits and government agencies (regional) (nonprofit|government)
+Montana nonprofits and government agencies (regional)

 Admissions

-GPA Requirement: 2.00.
+GPA 2.00.

-• ABET accredited (Computer Science)
+ABET accredited (Computer Science)

-Location Advantages: Missoula as regional intellectual hubConnections to nonprofit, environmental, and public health organizations
+Location advantage: Missoula as regional intellectual hub Connections to nonprofit, environmental, and public health organizations

-University of Providence — Great Falls, MT
+#3University of ProvidenceGreat Falls, MT

-Key Distinction: University of Providence emphasizes personalized mentorship and applied projects at a human scale, making ML accessible to students who prefer close faculty guidance over large research centers.
+Why it stands out.
+University of Providence emphasizes personalized mentorship and applied projects at a human scale, making ML accessible to students who prefer close faculty guidance over large research centers.

-Hakia Insight: University of Providence's human-scale mentorship model and regional connections to Great Falls healthcare and energy sectors mean students build genuine professional networks, not just résumé lines—the kind that lead to jobs before graduation rather than months after.
+Hakia insight.
+University of Providence's human-scale mentorship model and regional connections to Great Falls healthcare and energy sectors mean students build genuine professional networks, not just résumé lines—the kind that lead to jobs before graduation rather than months after.

 At the bachelor's level, machine learning education at University of Providence benefits from the institution's focus on undergraduate mentorship and a curriculum designed around active learning and real-world engagement.
 The program does not attempt to replicate large research universities; instead, it prioritizes accessible, hands-on instruction where students work directly with faculty on applied projects from early in their academic career.
 Courses balance mathematical foundations with practical programming, ensuring students leave with both conceptual understanding and portfolio-ready implementations.
 The university's location in Great Falls and connections to regional employers in healthcare, energy, and government create pathways for internships and capstone projects that address local challenges.
 For students who thrive with close faculty relationships and prefer institution size where their progress is actively monitored, University of Providence offers a personalized route into machine learning that does not require the scale (or competitive intensity) of larger programs.

-Programs Offered
+Programs offered

-• Bachelor of Science in Machine Learning — 4 years, on-campus
+• Bachelor of Science in Machine Learning · 4 years · on-campus

-• Bachelor of Arts in Machine Learning — 4 years, online
+• Bachelor of Arts in Machine Learning · 4 years · online

-Key Distinction: Mandatory internship opportunities at major national employers.
+Why it stands out.
+Mandatory internship opportunities at major national employers.
 Access to high-performance computing cluster (HPC) with 22 nodes and 362 cores

-Hakia Insight: Montana Tech's 22-node, 362-core HPC cluster and mandatory internships at White Sands Missile Range and Micron Technology position undergrads to work on infrastructure-scale problems most bachelor's programs only simulate; data engineering skills built here transfer directly to FAANG hiring.
+Hakia insight.
+Montana Tech's 22-node, 362-core HPC cluster and mandatory internships at White Sands Missile Range and Micron Technology position undergrads to work on infrastructure-scale problems most bachelor's programs only simulate; data engineering skills built here transfer directly to FAANG hiring.

 Montana Tech's Bachelor of Science in Data Science prepares students for high-paying, in-demand careers by combining computer science and statistics with hands-on experience.
 The program features a project-oriented curriculum with early exposure to data science courses, internship opportunities at major employers like Micron Technology, White Sands Missile Range, and Figure, and access to a high-performance computing cluster (HPC) with 22 nodes and 362 cores—the first HPC in the Montana University System.
 Students engage in multidisciplinary projects with faculty and peers, participate in competitions like the ACM International Collegiate Programming Contest, and join clubs such as the NASA Robotics Mining Competition Club.
 Graduates achieve a median annual salary of $108,020 for data scientists, with the field projecting 36% job growth through 2031 according to the Bureau of Labor Statistics.
 The program emphasizes one-on-one faculty mentorship and real-world problem-solving across diverse disciplines.